-Catherine’s Jewellery: Kiki McDonough Green Tourmaline earrings
+Catherine’s Jewellery: Kiki McDonough green tourmaline and amethyst earrings

 Embed from Getty Images